Used Mercedes-Benz CLA cars for sale

 Is a used Mercedes-Benz CLA a good car?

-The CLA is a handsome car, looking very much like the bigger, grander, more expensive CLS especially from the side.
+The Mercedes CLA is a handsome car, looking very much like the bigger, grander, more expensive CLS especially from the side.
 The roofline is lower than that of the A-Class Saloon and the door glass is frameless to give it more of a coupe-like feel, which is a nice touch.

 Inside, the dashboard is shared with the A-Class too, but that’s fine as you get Mercedes’ impressive MBUX all-digital interior, which looks as if someone has stretched an iPad out across the dash.

 The screens — one for instruments and one for infotainment — are pretty easy and straightforward to use, and it really helps that Mercedes kept proper physical buttons for the air conditioning.
-The gear selector for automatic versions is up on the steering column, which helps to free up some useful storage space in the cabin, while there are other nice touches such as ambient lighting and air vents that look like jet turbine engines.

 In the front, the CLA’s cabin is very comfortable, and you sit low on (standard) leather seats, which are supportive and squashy in just the right places.
-Overall, quality levels are good, even if you will spot a few cheapskate plastics around the place, especially on the column stalks.
+The back seats are less impressive, as headroom is tight.

 At 460 litres, the CLA’s boot is actually pretty big for a car of this size, but it’s quite shallow, and the boot lid doesn’t really open quite far enough, so getting anything big in there can be a struggle.
-It’s easier if you go for the relatively practical CLA Shooting Brake estate, but again the boot opening isn’t the biggest.

 The CLA might not be the most practical thing around, but it is good to drive, not least because the rear suspension is of a more sophisticated and expensive design than what you get in the humbler A-Class.
-It’s a front-wheel drive car, the CLA, so it’s not quite so well balanced as the bigger C-Class nor E-Class, but not bad at all.

 What to look for when buying a used Mercedes-Benz CLA